Cerchie/tutorials/handling-null-values-in-avro-and-protobuf/kafka/README.md

 }
 ```

-When you run `./gradlew :handling-null-values:kafka:runAvroProducer` and furthermore, `./gradlew :handling-null-values:kafka:runAvroConsumer`, you'll see that the events with null items are produced and consumed successfully.
+When you run `./gradlew :handling-null-values-in-avro-and-protobuf:kafka:runAvroProducer` and furthermore, `./gradlew :handling-null-values-in-avro-and-protobuf:kafka:runAvroConsumer`, you'll see that the events with null items are produced and consumed successfully.

 Now remove the `["string", "null"]` in the first field and replace it with `"string"`: